ASFHyP3/gis-services/image_server/INSTALL.md

 10.9.1 is under /opt/arcgis

-Authorize the image server software (drop the opt/ for 10.8.1 in the following commands) /opt/arcgis/server/tools/authorizeSoftware -f /home/ubuntu/ArcGISImageServer_ArcGISServer_1097915.prvc -e hjkristenson@alaska.edu
+Authorize the image server software (drop the opt/ for 10.8.1 in the following commands) /opt/arcgis/server/tools/authorizeSoftware -f /home/ubuntu/ArcGISImageServer_ArcGISServer_xxxxxxx.prvc -e your email address

 Starting the ArcGIS Software Authorization Wizard